Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 ![Completeness](/Assets/Screenshots/PIM/Products/List/Completeness.png "[Completeness]")

-- *Scopes*
+- *Channels*
-  Click the drop-down list to change the scope for the product completeness calculation.
-All available scopes, the **Scopes (All)** option and the **Not multiscope** option are displayed in the drop-down list.
-By default, the **Scopes (All)** option is preselected.
+  Click the drop-down list to change the channel for the product completeness calculation.
+All available channels, the **Channels (All)** option and the **Not multichannel** option are displayed in the drop-down list.
+By default, the **Channels (All)** option is preselected.

-  > [Info] The product completeness for the selected scope is only displayed in the *Completeness* window.
+  > [Info] The product completeness for the selected channel is only displayed in the *Completeness* window.
 The completeness button in the *Edit Product* view is not affected by this change.

 - *Languages*
   Click the drop-down list to change the language for the product completeness calculation.
 All available languages, the **Languages (All)** option and the **Not multilanguage** option are displayed in the drop-down list.
 By default, the **Languages (All)** option is preselected.